Avoid These Retirement Killers at All Costs

 The cold fact about the markets is this — sometimes they come down.

-During a recession, folks can lose as much as 57% of their wealth — like what happened in 2007.
+During a recession, folks can lose as much as 57% of their wealth — as happened in 2007.

 Talk about a killing blow to your retirement plans!